mblstamps/stamps2018/kmer_tutorial/sourmash.md

 ![](_static/kmers-metapalette.png)

-here, the Koslicki and Falush show that k-mer similarity works to group microbes by genus, at k=40\.
+here, Koslicki and Falush show that k-mer similarity works to group microbes by genus, at k=40\.
 If you go longer (say k=50) then you get only very little similarity between different species.

-I looked into this [recently](http://ivory.idyll.org/blog/2017-how-specific-kmers.html) - here is an estimate of how many k-mers are specific at each level of the Genbank taxonomy:
+I looked into this [recently](http://ivory.idyll.org/blog/2017-how-specific-kmers.html) - here is an estimate of how many 31-mers are specific at each level of the Genbank taxonomy:

 ```